Tastyep/Pi-OpenCast/README.rst

    :target: https://tastyep.github.io/Pi-OpenCast/
    :alt: OpenCast generated documentation

-OpenCast is a streaming application whose goal is to transform a computer as small as a Raspberry Pi into an awesome streaming device.
+OpenCast is a home theater application whose goal is to transform a computer as small as a Raspberry Pi into an awesome streaming device.

 Key Features